-Once you begin enrollment with an "Android Enterprise dedicated device with Azure AD shared mode (preview)" you will see screens similar to the ones shared below.
+Once you begin enrollment with an "Android Enterprise dedicated device with Azure AD shared mode" you will see screens similar to the ones shared below.
 Follow the steps on-screen to complete enrollment.

-In conjunction with Intune’s public preview, Microsoft’s Managed Home Screen is releasing support for Azure AD Shared device mode and offering customizations specific to this scenario.
+Microsoft’s Managed Home Screen supports Azure AD Shared device mode and offers customizations specific to this scenario.
 As always, Managed Home Screen can be optionally used on your dedicated devices to provide a locked-down, tailored experience for your end-users, giving them access to a curated set of apps, settings, and more.
 The main features Managed Home Screen is releasing alongside their support of Azure AD Shared device mode can be found below.

 This is an optional set of configurations to show a sign-in screen to end-users when Managed Home Screen is on the device and no user is signed in.
 Use of this feature ensures that the only action an end-user can take on a signed-out device is to sign in.
 Users can still access the Managed Home Screen settings pane, if configured by IT.
 Additionally, the debug menu is still accessible.

 You can also configure a sign-in screen wallpaper that is separate from the wallpaper shown after sign-in.